menu

 Demographics

-The education level of Idaville - Burnettsville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.62% of adults 25 and older in Idaville - Burnettsville have a college degree.
+The percentage of adults in Idaville - Burnettsville who are college-educated is close to the national average for all communities of 21.84%: 19.24% of the adults in Idaville - Burnettsville have a bachelor's degree or advanced degree.

-The per capita income in Idaville - Burnettsville in 2022 was $29,829, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $119,316 for a family of four.
+The per capita income in Idaville - Burnettsville in 2022 was $38,123, which is wealthy relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $152,492 for a family of four.
 However, Idaville - Burnettsville contains both very wealthy and poor people as well.

-Idaville - Burnettsville is a somewhat ethnically-diverse town.
 The people who call Idaville - Burnettsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Idaville - Burnettsville residents report their race to be White, followed by Black or African-American.
-Idaville - Burnettsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.51% of the town’s residents.
-Important ancestries of people in Idaville - Burnettsville include German, Irish, English, Dutch, and French Canadian.
+The greatest number of Idaville - Burnettsville residents report their race to be White.
+Important ancestries of people in Idaville - Burnettsville include German, English, Irish, Dutch, and French Canadian.

 The most common language spoken in Idaville - Burnettsville is English.
 Other important languages spoken here include Spanish and Italian.